PRouzeau/BentSim/Readme_first.txt

 Another option is to project the 3D model sideview (which can include rider and transmission), but the calculation time is significant (a few minutes).

-There are basic element for modeling (wheels, rider and transmission) but this program is not intended as a full fledged cycle modeler.
+There are basic element for modeling (wheels, rider, frame, transmission and steering) but this program is not intended as a full fledged cycle modeler.
 Wheels are bicycle wheels according ETRTO standard.
 Most of the modelling stuff originate from my Velassi recumbent model which is a much more complete model, but not yet published.
 See my webpage: